codacy/docs/docs/organizations/organization-overview.md

     end="<!--paid-end-->"
 %}

-The **Organization Overview** provides an overview of repositories that belong to the same Git provider organization.
+The **Organization Overview** provides an overview of the repositories belonging to your Git provider organization that you [follow on Codacy](managing-repositories.md).
 Here you can compare their statuses and check for items that require your attention.

 To access your Organization Overview, select an organization from the top navigation bar and select **Overview** on the left navigation sidebar.

 !!! important
-    -   The Organization Overview calculates metrics and displays data only for the repositories that you have access to.
-This means that depending on their permissions, two users could see different results on their Organization Overview.
+    -   The Organization Overview calculates metrics and displays data only for the **repositories that you follow** on Codacy.
+This means that depending on their list of followed repositories, two users can see different results on their Organization Overview.

     -   The Organization Overview displays information for **at most the last 100 updated repositories**.